wrnkt/laybel/README.md

 ### Ebay Listing Tracker

-> :warning: **eBay changes page structure regularly.
-Will require too much upkeep to maintain code to get info by element**
+> :warning: **eBay changes HTML structure regularly.
+Will require too much upkeep to maintain code to get info by element.**
 > ****Using AI to process a screenshot of the page may work, as the page appearance is generally the same no matter the elements.****